oznogon/gattaibushido-public/rules/05_coach.md

 Since BGMs are technically base threats, you can include them in the main scenario as opposing forces.
 This is a common trope in the super sentai style of shows, where the end boss doesn't actually grow to full BGM size until the end of the episode.
 You can also just leave them unrevealed until they show up to destroy the heroes at the end, if you like, it's your call.

-The BGM Threat cannot *initiate* full-size Rumble combat until the proper escalation point has been reached.
+The BGM Threat cannot *initiate* full-size Rumble combat until the proper Crisis point has been reached.
 However, if you design your scenario to accommodate such, the Pilots might seek out and encounter the BGM much sooner and go into Rumble on their own.
 In such a case, your BGM is able to return the favor.

 ### BGM Rumble Techs